Julian1998/TicTacToe/README.md

 # TicTacToe

-Simple TicTacToe with a simple AI using the MiniMax algorithm
+Simple TicTacToe including a simple AI based on MinMax algorithm

-Written in Unity3d using C# by Julian Müller
+Written in Unity3d

 # How to play

-Just clone this repository and import it in Unity3D
+Just clone this repository and import it